jospete/obsidize-rx-map/README.md

 # @obsidize/rx-map

-A minimalist implementation of the [@ngrx/entity](https://ngrx.io/api/entity) EntityAdapter [API](https://ngrx.io/guide/entity/adapter#adapter-collection-methods), which aims to completely eliminate action / reducer / effects boilerplate and stay out of your way as much as possible.
+A minimalist implementation of the [@ngrx/entity](https://ngrx.io/api/entity) EntityAdapter [API](https://ngrx.io/guide/entity/adapter#adapter-collection-methods), which completely eliminates action / reducer / effects boilerplate in order to stay out of your way as much as possible.

-This module acts as a library rather than a framework to give you maximum control of in-memory your data storage.
+This module acts as a library rather than a framework to give you maximum control over your in-memory data stores.

 The pattern of this module does **not** follow the redux / ngrx scheme of: